Eyevinn/streaming-onboarding/README.md

 - [Cloud Gaming:](https://medium.com/@eyevinntechnology/cloud-gaming-1e6de02f478a) Explaining what Cloud Gaming is, what advantages and disadvantages it has compared to normal gaming

+## Virtual Channels / FAST

+- [Launch a FAST channel in minutes with open source:](https://youtu.be/HptKU7xwnEY?feature=shared) In this tutorial Jonas Birmé VP R&D Eyevinn Technology describes how to launch a FAST channel based on open source software.

+- [FAST Channel Engine:](https://app.osaas.io/browse/channel-engine) Based on VOD2Live Technology you can generate a numerous amounts of FAST channels with a fraction of energy consumption compared to live transcoded FAST channels

+- [Enable server-side ad-insertion in a FAST channel:](https://youtu.be/PFXUYD7bi84?feature=shared) In this tutorial Jonas Birmé VP R&D Eyevinn Technology describes how to connect a FAST channel launched in last episode with a server-side ad-inserter and an ad-server.

+- [FAST channel creation as code:](https://medium.com/@eyevinntechnology/fast-channel-creation-as-code-88bf6854a054) In this blog post we will go through how you in minutes can launch a FAST channel based on open source and with the help of Open Source Cloud.

+- [How to Create a FAST Channel in Minutes:](https://bitmovin.com/eyevinn-fast-channels) This article guides you through the process of setting up a FAST channel using the FAST Channel Engine within the Open Source Cloud with content preparation using Bitmovin Streams.

+- [Create your own FAST Channels based on VOD2Live Technology and Open Source Components:](https://medium.com/@eyevinntechnology/create-your-own-fast-channels-based-on-vod2live-technology-and-open-source-components-893197fdea0a) VOD2Live is a technology to produce FAST channels of higher video and audio quality to a considerable lower cost than traditional methods.
+Instead of encoding and transcoding a live channel 24/7 it utilizes already transcoded and available VODs.

+- [FAST Channels with Dolby Atmos enabled by VOD2Live Technology:](https://medium.com/@eyevinntechnology/fast-channels-with-dolby-atmos-enabled-by-vod2live-technology-f11847960b14) The VOD2Live technology removes the need for redundant transcoding and packaging by reusing already transcoded and available VODs.
+Not only reduces this the cost to power 24/7 channels, it allows you to offer 24/7 channels of higher video- and audio-quality.

+- [AI Generated Anchors with FAST Channels based on VOD2Live:](https://medium.com/@eyevinntechnology/ai-generated-anchors-with-fast-channels-based-on-vod2live-12e810de3575) With this blog post we want to demonstrate the idea of using the latest advancements in open AI technology to add AI generated anchors in automatically generated FAST channels.

+## Ad-insertion

+- [SCTE-104/35 and Beyond: A Look at Ad Insertion in an OTT World:](http://www.tvtechnology.com/expertise/0003/scte10435-and-beyond-a-look-at-ad-insertion-in-an-ott-world/280536) Overview of how a traditional ad-insertion workflow can be used as a basis for an OTT system

+- [Server-side ad insertion with DRM:](https://medium.com/@eyevinntechnology/server-side-ad-insertion-with-drm-8b41d5f3fc95) Server-side ad insertion (SSAI) in comparison with client-side ad insertion

+- [Understanding Server-Side Dynamic Ad Insertion:](https://medium.com/@eyevinntechnology/understanding-server-side-dynamic-ad-insertion-d7ed90e34aa2) In this post we’re explaining the principles behind Server-Side Dynamic Ad Insertion technology.

+- [Challenges with Server-Side Ad Insertion:](https://medium.com/@eyevinntechnology/challenges-with-server-side-ad-insertion-85571f24aafb) In this post we’re explaining the challenges that comes with Server-Side Dynamic Ad Insertion.

+- [Understanding Real-time Bidding for AVOD Services](https://medium.com/@eyevinntechnology/understanding-real-time-bidding-for-avod-services-861ebfa8bd13) The technology that makes real-time bidding marketplaces (or programmatic buying) possible

+- [Using SGAI to deliver and play ads with flexibility and scale:](https://medium.com/disney-streaming/using-sgai-to-deliver-and-play-ads-with-flexibility-and-scale-b5c18aeb7bca) This article aims to provide a high-level overview of the serving mechanism of video ads to clients for playback using Server Guided Ad Insertion (SGAI).

+- [The State of Server-Side Ad Insertion 2018:](http://www.streamingmedia.com/Articles/Editorial/Featured-Articles/The-State-of-Server-Side-Ad-Insertion-2018-127971.aspx) For years, SSAI has promised targeted advertising in a seamless stream that defeats the ad blockers.
+Has the promise finally been realized?

+- [Swedes going insane over SSAI testing, and how to overcome the trouble:](https://medium.com/@eyevinntechnology/swedes-going-insane-over-ssai-testing-and-how-to-overcome-the-trouble-7728e7767188) How to verify your SSAI setup with simple tools

+- [Providing an SSAI live test stream with Open Source Cloud:](Providing an SSAI live test stream with Open Source Cloud) In this blog post we will walk you through how you can create a live stream with in-stream ads for testing using Open Source Cloud and an SSAI-provider.

 ## Video Quality

 - [Quality of Experience in Streaming:](https://medium.com/@eyevinntechnology/quality-of-experience-in-streaming-5c25355a4111) Quality of Experience (QoE); its definitions and influence factors.